burakyetistiren/-An-Empirical-Evaluation-of-GitHub-Copilot-s-Code-Generation-/README.md

-## An Empirical Evaluation of GitHub Copilot's Code Generation
+## Assessing the Quality of GitHub Copilot’s Code Generation
 *Requirements:*
 - [python-decouple package](https://pypi.org/project/python-decouple/) (Can be installed with Pyhton Package Installer, pip using command: *pip install python-decouple*)
 - [openai package](https://pypi.org/project/openai/) (Can be installed with Python Package Installer, pip using command: *pip install openai*)